-IVLP on Demand provides groups of five to ten participants the opportunity to meet and confer with their professional counterparts in the United States.
-US.
-Embassy personnel nominate candidates for the VOLVIS program.
-Please contact the Office of Exchanges and Alumni for more information about Embassy Seoul’s Voluntary Visitor Program.
+IVLP on Demand provides small groups of Korean participants the opportunity to meet and confer with their professional counterparts in the United States.
+U.S. Embassy personnel nominate candidates for the IVLP on Demand program.
+Please contact the Office of Exchanges and Alumni for more information about Embassy Seoul’s exchange programs.

 Student Exchange Programs

-The Work, English Study, Travel Program (WEST) is an innovative exchange program in which more than 3,000 university students and recent university graduates from Korea have gone to the U.S. to study English, participate in internships and travel.
-WEST is run by the Korean Ministry of Education with support from the U.S. Department of State and Embassy Seoul.
+The Work, English Study, Travel Program is an innovative exchange program in which more than 3,700 university students and recent university graduates from the Republic of Korea have gone to the United States to study English, participate in internships, and travel.
+WEST is run by the Korean Ministry of Education with support from the U.S. Department of State and U.S. Embassy Seoul.

-The Global Undergraduate Exchange Program (UGRAD)provides semester and academic year scholarships to outstanding undergraduate students from under-represented sectors in East Asia, Eurasia and Central Asia, the Near East and South Asia and the Western Hemisphere for non-degree full-time study combined with community service, internships and cultural enrichment.
+Global Undergraduate Exchange Program (UGRAD) provides semester and academic-year scholarships to outstanding undergraduate students from under-represented sectors in East Asia, Eurasia and Central Asia, the Near East and South Asia and the Western Hemisphere for non-degree full-time study in the United States combined with community service, and cultural enrichment.

-Korea-U.S. Vision Association (KUVA) was organized in April 2009.
-The Ambassador attended its inaugural event on April 8, 2009, and it was registered as an NGO under the auspices of the ROK’s Ministry of Foreign Affairs in May 2009.
-KUVA is open to alumni of all USG-sponsored exchange programs such as Fulbright, the International Visitors Leadership Program (IVLP), National Assembly–Congressional Youth Exchange (CYX), and Study of the U.S. Institutes (SUSI) programs.
-KUVA, which is apolitical, has already arranged several thematic roundtable discussions and has worked with the Embassy as a co-sponsor or grantee organization for various alumni programs such as the Alumni-Youth Leadership Program (AYLP), Regional Alumni Forums (June-December, 2014), and the Regional Alumni Mentoring Program (RAMP).
+Korea-U.S. Vision Association (KUVA) was organized in April 2009 and it was registered as an NGO under the auspices of the ROK’s Ministry of Foreign Affairs in May 2009.
+KUVA is open to alumni of all USG-sponsored exchange programs.
+KUVA, which is apolitical, has already arranged several thematic roundtable discussions and has worked with the Embassy as a co-sponsor or grantee organization for various alumni programs.
 It is also able to provide networking opportunities and other professionally fulfilling activities.

 If you are an alumnus of a U.S. government exchange program, please register today at the International Exchange Alumni website.
 Joining the alumni association allows you to extend your exchange experience by networking with other alumni, developing your career, and staying in touch with the Bureau of Educational and Cultural Affairs and the U.S. Embassy.